Ralph Dundas: Military career

 He was appointed cornet in the 4th Regiment of Dragoons in 1755, and in February 1762 he obtained the command of a troop in the 11th Regiment of Dragoons, then serving in Germany under Prince Ferdinand of Brunswick.
 His regiment returned to England in the following year; in 1770 he was appointed to the majority, and in 1775 to the lieutenant-colonelcy of that distinguished corps.
 His zealous attention to all his duties, as commanding officer of the 11th Dragoons, was rewarded in 1781 with the rank of colonel; in 1790, with that of major-general;

 He was sent by Horse Guards to command the Army Corps of the Irish Midlands with the rank of lieutenant-general based at Castle Martin, County Kildare.
 During May 1798 he was involved in many rebel encounters around Kilcullen, during the United Irishmen's rebellion when as many as 1,000 of the enemy were under arms.
 They were beaten at Turnpike Hill, but the British, and Dundas in particular had a nasty initial shock on 23–24 May at Ballymore.
 He arranged surrender terms with the rebels who had now amassed on Knockaulin Hill.
 General Lake, commander-in-chief of British troops in Ireland, then arrived to assist the surrender.
 He insisted the rebels came down to the avenue of Castlemartin House to surrender (which they refused) and would not be bound by the term ending free quartering on the populace.
 To avert a breakdown Dundas took it upon himself to go up Knockaulin Hill with two dragoons and the rebel negotiators to take surrender of arms on 27 May, Whit-Monday, ensuring the rebel surrender on humane terms.
+Unfortunately his efforts were not completely successful as men under the command of General James Duff later massacred a large number of rebels at Gibbet Rath in the Curragh of Kildare on May 29th 1798.